chenzRG/Fredformer/README.md

 # Fredformer

+#20240410:
+Some additional experiment results have been added to the Folder "./rebuttal_pics".

 This is a simple example (already anonymized) related to the paper "Fredformer: Frequency Debiased Transformer for Time Series Forecasting"

 # Dependencies